Can a Small Business Get a Tax Refund?

 Payroll Taxes: You might receive a refund, regardless of your entity type, if your business withholds and pays payroll taxes and you overpaid.
 Restaurants might also receive a tip credit – a tax credit that can be used to reduce the income tax owed by the employer – which could result in a refund.

 Sales or Excise Taxes: Most companies are subject to sales or excise taxes, which typically are assessed by states or municipalities.
-Sometimes, either an overpayment or these taxes or reassessment of the property value can result in the refund to a business.
+Sometimes, either an overpayment or these taxes or reassessment of the property value can result in a refund to a business.

 Basically, if you’ve paid in more than your actual tax liability, you will be owed a refund.
 Keep in mind though how complicated business taxes can be.